Milwaukee Road 261: First excursion service

-North Star Rail and the National Railroad Museum came to an agreement in November 1991 for a ten-year lease, which was renewed ten years later.
-261 was moved from Green Bay to Minneapolis to the GE shops at Humboldt Yard in September 1992.
-There, a full-time staff rebuilt the engine.
-Work progressed quickly, allowing for a hydrostatic test in June 1993, a test fireup in July, and eventual restoration completion in September.
-After passing the FRA inspection on September 14, 1993, the engine deadheaded over Wisconsin Central in time for its first public excursions on September 18–19, 1993.
-The engine later returned to its new home at the leased Burlington Northern Minneapolis Junction facility.
+Since North Star Rail already had the required funding in place, and with the Friends of the 261's support, work was able to quickly progress, allowing for a hydrostatic test in June 1993, a test fire in July, and eventual restoration completion in September.
+North Star Rail also hired former railroad executive Chuck Wiesner as their director of operations and development to help arrange No. 261's operations and excursion runs, and he had previously worked with the Mid-Continent Railway Museum.
+After passing its FRA inspection on September 14, 1993, No. 261, becoming the first Milwaukee Road steam locomotive to operate since 1957, deadheaded over the Wisconsin Central in time for its first public excursions on September 18–19.
+The S3 subsequently arrived at its new home at the leased Burlington Northern Minneapolis Junction facility.